-This paper describes the groundwork for the Water Expert concept.
+This paper describes the groundwork for the Water Expert concept and the decision making process undertaken during contamination events.
 Primarily, the current methodology of decision making during WDN emergency operations, how Water Expert augments this process, and the technical and contextual composition of Water Expert are described.
 A case study with a small WDN will demonstrate the system's current capacity.
 Finally, a discussion of the future vision for the Water Expert platform will follow.
+The core of this research addresses how computational and heuristic tools can be coalesced to address contamination incidents in WDNs.
+In addition, the authors elicit insight from the process by which utilities typically decontaminate their networks.

-25 2 Literature review
+2 Literature review